spraakbanken/sparv/docs/user-manual/installation-and-setup.md

 ## Installing Additional Third-party Software

-The Sparv Pipeline can be used together with several plugins and third-party software.
+Sparv can be used together with several plugins and third-party software.
 The installation of the software listed below is optional and depends on the analyses you wish to perform with Sparv.
 Please note that different licenses may apply to different software.